Singular Hodge theory for combinatorial geometries: Introduction

 Let $\Gamma$ be a finite group acting on $\M$.
 By definition, $\Gamma$ permutes the elements of $E$ in such a way that it sends flats to flats.

 \begin{theorem} The following holds for any $k\leq j \leq \rk \M-k$. \begin{enumerate}[(1)]\itemsep 5pt \item The cardinality of $\cL^k(\M)$ is at most the cardinality of $\cL^{j}(\M)$. \item There is an injective map $\iota\colon \cL^k(\M)\to\cL^j(\M)$ satisfying $F\leq \iota(F)$ for all $F\in\cL^k(\M)$. \item There is an injective map $\Q\cL^k(\M)\to\Q\cL^j(\M)$ of permutation representations of $\Gamma$.\footnote{ One might hope to combine the last two parts of Theorem \ref{thm:top-heavy} by asking the map $\iota$ to be $\Gamma$-equivariant, but this is not possible, even if we drop the condition that $F\leq \iota(F)$.
-For example, when $\M$ is the uniform matroid of rank 3 on 4 elements, there is no $S_4$-equivariant map from $\cL^1(\M)$ to $\cL^2(\M)$. } \end{enumerate} \end{theorem}
+For example, when $\M$ is the uniform matroid of rank $3$ on $4$ elements, there is no $S_4$-equivariant map from $\cL^1(\M)$ to $\cL^2(\M)$. } \end{enumerate} \end{theorem}

 The first two parts of Theorem \ref{thm:top-heavy} were conjectured by Dowling and Wilson \cite{DW1,DW2}, and have come to be known as the {\bf Top-Heavy conjecture}.
-Its best known instance is the de Bruijn--Erd\Horig{o}s theorem on point-line incidences in projective planes \cite{dBE}: \begin{quote} \emph{Every finite set of points $E$ in a projective plane determines at least $|E|$ lines, unless $E$ is contained in a line.
-In other words, if $E$ is not contained in a line, then the number of lines in the plane containing at least two points in $E$ is at least $|E|$.} \end{quote} When $\cL=\cL(\M)$ is a Boolean lattice or a projective geometry, Theorem \ref{thm:top-heavy} is a classical result; see for example \cite[Corollary 4.8 and Exercise 4.4]{StanleyAC}.
-In these cases, the second statement of Theorem~\ref{thm:top-heavy} implies that these lattices admit order-matchings
+Its best known instance is the de Bruijn--Erd\Horig{o}s theorem on point-line incidences in projective planes \cite{dBE}: \begin{quote} \emph{Let $E$ be a finite set of points in a projective plane that is not contained in any line.
+Then there are at least $|E|$ distinct lines that intersect $E$ in at least two points.} \end{quote} The second statement of Theorem~\ref{thm:top-heavy} implies that the lattice $\cL=\cL(\M)$ admits order-matchings